 Who can register/use the service?

 All active UW-Madison University Housing residents and staff are automatically registered for the UW-Hsg Alert service.
-(International phone numbers are not compatible with the text alert system and will not be registered.)

 Can I register if I am not a University Housing resident or employee?